Kanban-Zai/kanban-zai-version-1.0/core-rom.md

 ROMs are constrained boundaries of concepts in kanban-zai.
 For example.
 The value model defines what must be included on a card before it can be considered for processing.

+Deviations from ROMS is always a journalable action.
+This can often happen because an inherited ROM might not fit your exact situation.
+DON'T PANIC.
+Create your own ROM.
+It is not a requirement to extend from another ROM, just that you have them.

 # product-rom

 The product model represents the set of business rules of a product.
 Primarily it should define what is not allowed